- September 01, 2021

 This course examines multiculturalism and its relationship to the criminal justice system in Canada.
 Among the issues discussed are the recognition, acceptance, and affirmation of ethnic, racial, and religious diversity within the framework of Canada's policy of multiculturalism.
 Particular emphasis is placed on Aboriginal history and traditions.
 Special attention is focused on the application of these issues to policing, corrections, and other aspects of the criminal justice system.
 Students will have the opportunity to develop the sensitivities and skills which will assist them in understanding and working with different cultures, and to be responsive to the needs and expectations of culturally diverse communities.

 This course provides an overview of Canadian civil and criminal law, its history, and structure.
 The civil law component provides the learner with foundational knowledge of the operation civil legal systems and the interests involved.
 The course explores Canadian criminal law through the examination of constitutional law, including the Canadian Charter of Rights and Freedoms as well as the substantive and procedural law contained in the Criminal Code.
-Learners then examine legal concepts and systems from the perspectives of corrections, youth justice, and Indigenous populations.

 This first-year composition course introduces learners to academic writing and critical thinking.
 They read and analyze sociopolitical, cultural, and gender issues in texts with an emphasis on experiences of people whose voices were historically silenced, particularly those of Indigenous communities in Canada.
 Learners develop strategies to communicate their own ideas and integrate them with those of others by quoting, paraphrasing, and summarizing source material.
 Learners present their written assignments professionally according to APA formatting guidelines.